Loading...

 What are fighting dreams about?

 This symbol is identified by words like fighting and quarrel.
+This symbol is part of summary dream symbols verbs and aggressive acts.

-Who is in fighting dreams?
+Who is in dreams of fighting?

 the same as usual